Most Australian Households Miss These Bill Traps Before Prices Reset in January

 3. Ask whether a comparable plan is available at a lower cost

-You do not need to threaten to leave; simply asking for clarification can reveal options that are not obvious online.
+You do not need to threaten to leave.
+Simply asking for clarification often reveals options that are not obvious online.

 How this fits into your new-year budget

-Electricity and telco bills are recurring expenses, so small changes compound over time.
-Reviewing them once a year — especially before January — can help keep fixed costs predictable.
+Electricity and telco bills are recurring expenses, so small increases compound over time.
+Reviewing them once a year — especially before January — helps keep fixed costs predictable.

-Disclaimer: This article is for general information only.
+Disclaimer: This article is general information only.
 Electricity and telecommunications plans vary by provider and location.
-Check official provider information before making changes.

 Post a Comment